 Topic 2: Discuss your career interests and goals.
 What population(s) or area(s) of social work practice most interests you?
 How will a social work education from Loyola University Chicago School of Social Work prepare you for work in your area of interest?
 What do you hope to accomplish with an MSW?

 Topic 3: Discuss your decision to pursue a graduate program now.
-What personal and/or professional factors have led you to want to pursue an MSW.
+What personal and/or professional factors have led you to want to pursue an MSW?
 How do you plan to balance the academic and field responsibilities of the program with outside responsibilities and obligations?
 How will you finance your studies?

 Additional Program Requirements

-School Social Work: Students interested in specializing in school social work and wishing to obtain the Professional Educator License must apply to the Fall term.
+School Social Work: Students interested in specializing in school social work and wishing to obtain the Professional Educator License must apply for the Fall term.
 Please review other requirements for the School Social Work Track.